Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 9) Let's make one more comparison: pesticides.
 Would you go to a fast food place and eat all kinds of pesticide laden GMO products and then harmonize them with some device into organic non GMO

 food?
-No stickers for that available?
-Going back to the proposition that everything is only energy, that can not be too difficult.
+Going back to the proposition that everything is only energy, that should not be too difficult.
 Or is it?

-any health claims.
+health claims.
 If you know of any such studies that actually look at long term health effects please point them out to me.
 And how about double blind and peer review?
-Not
+Not that

-that those solve all problems, but that might create more confidence.
+that would solve all problems, but that might create more confidence.

 11) "But people say the stickers are helping them!"
 There are several possibilities.
 The person really feels better with a sticker.
 This does not equal that they are safe from any harm from